G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 ### Pool

-Configure a pool—a list of virtual machines to which the listener will redirect incoming traffic.
+Configure a pool—a list of VMs to which the listener will redirect incoming traffic.
 Click **Add new pool** in the "Listeners" block to start configuring.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-configure-a-load-balancer/step-4-pools-lb.png" alt="Add pools" width="55%">